Trusted

 It operates as a self-directed Individual Retirement Account (IRA) offered by select financial institutions in the U.S. This means you can diversify your retirement portfolio by including cryptocurrencies alongside traditional investments.

-While crypto IRAs offer diversification, they come with high risk due to the volatile nature of cryptocurrencies and often involve additional fees and costs.
+While crypto IRAs offer diversification, they come with high risk due to cryptocurrencies’ volatile nature and often involve additional fees and costs.

 However, when you buy and sell crypto within a self-directed IRA, you can defer these taxes as long as the funds and assets remain in the account.
 This tax-efficient approach allows your investments to grow through compounding without the drag of taxes.